thehibamalik/thehibamalik/README.md

 <br>

-I’m Hiba, an Information Technology student, with a passion for solving problems.
+I’m Hiba, an Information Technology student, with a passion for solving problems using code and leadership.

 <br>